 Tanner Lishchynsky has been named the 20th captain in Kootenay Ice history.

-The announcement was made Tuesday morning prior to the Ice hosting the Saskatoon Blades in a 7 p.m. date at Western Financial Place.
+The announcement was made Tuesday morning prior to the Ice hosting the Blades.

 “Since joining our club in late December 2014, Tanner Lishchynsky has impressed both his teammates and coaches with the hard working, never-say-never attitude,” said Jeff Chynoweth, president and general manager of the Kootenay Ice, in a team release.
 “He brings his work boots to the rink every day and is a person all players on our team can look up to and learn from as we continue through the remainder of the season.”

-Lishchynsky, 21, takes the reins from Luke Philp, who was named captain in October before being traded to the Red Deer Rebels in a blockbuster deal Jan.
+Lishchynsky, 21, takes the reigns from Luke Philp, who was named captain in October before being traded to the Red Deer Rebels in a blockbuster deal Jan.
 3.